What is Server Affinity?

 How does it work?

 Once you select your game title and city in the Haste Pro app, Haste will connect your PC traffic to one of our Haste servers in that city.
-Next, when you launch your game, this established connection to your desired city may influence the game to host your match in that city.
+Next, when you launch your game, this established connection to your desired city may influence the game to host your match in that city or region.

 Will it guarantee I get connected to a specific server?